- J.D., summa cum laude, University of Akron School of Law

 - Supreme Court of the United States

-- U.S. Courts of Appeals for the Second, Fourth, Sixth and Ninth Circuits
+- U.S. Courts of Appeals for the Second, Fourth, Sixth, Ninth and Federal Circuits

-- U.S. District Courts for the District of Columbia and Northern District of Ohio
+- U.S. District Courts for the District of Columbia, Northern District of Ohio and Western District of Texas

 - U.S. Court of Federal Claims